flex-height

 • Tailored to equipment usage

-• Prevents excessive maintenance
+• Prevents over-maintenance

 • Requires accurate tracking of usage metrics

-• May miss non-usage-related issues
+• May miss issues not related to usage

 • Maintenance based on actual equipment condition